 In this episode of the McKinsey senior partner Celia Huber, who leads board services work in North America, talks with three seasoned board directors about the role boards are playing in guiding their companies toward recovery from the COVID-19 crisis.
 Nora Aufreiter sits on the boards of Scotiabank, supermarket operator Kroger, and real-estate developer Cadillac Fairview, as well as a Toronto hospital.
 Peter Bisson is an independent director on the boards of HR services company ADP and research firm Gartner.
 And Margaret (Peggy) Mulligan serves on the boards of Canadian Western Bank and mining company New Gold.
 The panel discussion was hosted by Canada’s Institute of Corporate Directors.
 This is an edited transcript of the discussion.
-For more conversations on the strategy issues that matter, subscribe to the series on Inside the Strategy Room podcast, Apple Podcasts or Google Play.
+You can listen to the episode on Inside the Strategy Room podcast, Apple Podcasts, Spotify, or Google Podcasts.

 Celia Huber: I thought we would start by talking about how the board’s role has evolved over time.
 After the financial crisis, we saw a trend toward more independent boards that brought their own perspectives as regulation and scrutiny increased.
 Today, boards are going beyond their core responsibility for oversight of corporate financials and staying on top of things like technological shifts and the company’s impact on broader society.
 Even before the pandemic, we saw boards increasingly dealing with how to preserve corporate resilience, deal with activist investors, monitor corporate culture, and make the right decisions on risks around cybersecurity and other issues.
 So, the pressure on boards to be fully engaged and act as catalysts for change is coming from many directions now.